reTHINK-project/scenario-service-implementation/docs/Deliverable_51_update/Fokus_hotel_guest_contributions/ch_3_6_Hotel_Guest_Room_Monitor_and_Control/readme.md

 The Room Monitor and Control Hyperty consists of three building blocks:

-* Monitor and control of rooms and their devices using the LWM2M Message Node;
+* monitor and control rooms and their devices using the LWM2M Message Node;
-* provisioning of rooms as SyncObjects to other hyperties
+* provision rooms as SyncObjects to other hyperties
-* token-bases access control to rooms and their devices.
+* token-based access control to rooms and their devices.

 ![Room Monitor and Control Hyperty Architecture](Room-Monitor-and-Control-Hyperty-Architecture.png)